 Choosing a Pie Crust Recipe

 Last week, I posted my favorite Gluten Free Pie Crust recipe.
 It is an all butter (no shortening) pie dough recipe that can be made with traditional all purpose flour for those not avoiding gluten.
-The recipe is the same with either flour.
+If you're not avoiding gluten, use my All Butter Pie Dough recipe.

 My America's Test Kitchen Complete TV Show Cookbook recommends a lattice top for a Fresh Peach Pie.
 Fresh peaches are so juicy that the lattice allows for some steam to escape and the peach mixture to thicken.
 I've made Fresh Peach Pies in the past where the pie was just floating in liquid after being cut.
 This excess liquid then makes the bottom crust soggy.